Boffin-Dharshan/goat-butler-robot/README.md

 **Cancellation:** a `CancelListener` (same reusable pattern as `ConfirmListener`) watches `/order/cancel` for the entire order lifecycle. `NavHelper.go_to()` polls Nav2's action result instead of blocking on it, so a cancellation can interrupt an in-progress navigation leg and cleanly cancel the Nav2 goal, rather than only being checked between legs.
 A cancellation while en route to the kitchen sends the robot straight home; a cancellation while en route to a table routes it back through the kitchen first (reusing `RETURN_VIA_KITCHEN` from the confirmation-timeout logic), then home — again matching the assessment's specified behavior.

+**Arrival visibility:** after each successful navigation leg, the robot holds position for 2 seconds (`ARRIVAL_PAUSE_SEC` in `NavHelper.go_to()`) before proceeding.
+This makes each arrival unambiguous when watching or recording the simulation — without it, the robot could appear to glide continuously through waypoints with no clear indication of having reached one.

+**Multi-table delivery (Milestone 5):** a `NextTable` state pops table IDs one at a time from a `table_queue` (populated from CLI args) and loops through `GO_TO_TABLE` until the queue is empty, then routes home.
+This is the multi-table version of the base delivery workflow and, per the assessment spec for this milestone, does not include confirmation waiting — that returns in Milestone 6, layered on top of this same queue-processing structure without needing to rebuild it.

 ## Tech Stack

 - **ROS 2 Humble**